 Local and regional institutions are already in place to provide cash to local and regional economies—i.e., local and regional community banks.
 Moreover, they have the resources and mechanism—fractional reserve lending—to get new $$ out into local economies ASAP.

-1. Find one community bank who’s willing to talk this through and try it out.
+1. Find one community or local bank who’s willing to talk this through and try it out.

-2. Proposed mechanism (numbers are only an example)
+2. Proposed mechanism: Two alternatives (numbers are only an example)

 PAYING BACK THE LOAN: Three options